codesmith-gmbh/logger/README.md

 The `codesmith/logger` library is thin macro layer on top of [Slf4j](http://www.slf4j.org).
 It simplifies the usage of the [Logstash Logback Encoder](https://github.com/logstash/logstash-logback-encoder) in Clojure projects.
 The Logstash Logback Encoder is an encoder for [Logback](http://logback.qos.ch) that emits a Logstash compatible JSON string for every logging events.
-On one hand, we use the special [Markers](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/marker/Markers.java) to log contexts as well [StructuredArguments](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/argument/StructuredArguments.java) to structure the log entries.
+We use the special [Markers](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/marker/Markers.java) to log contexts as well [StructuredArguments](https://github.com/logstash/logstash-logback-encoder/blob/master/src/main/java/net/logstash/logback/argument/StructuredArguments.java) to structure the log entries.